 Additionally, perhaps the most common use for bridge financing is for homeowners who want to move on a new home before their current home has sold — hence the term bridge loan.
-The bridge loan bridges that gap between people selling their home to purchase the new one.
-Typically, after the previous house has sold, the bridge loan is paid off and a more conventional residential mortgage is sought out for more long-term, low-interest funding.
+The bridge loan bridges the gap between people selling an investment property to purchase a new one.
+Typically, after the previous property has sold, the bridge loan is paid off with funds from a new mortgage that provides longer-term, low-interest funding.

 The upfront costs associated with a new business are high, to say the least.
 More conventional loans won’t help cover renovation costs, remodeling, developing of land, and materials needed to get the business up and running.
-Commercial bridge loans are good for those businesses who want to open their first location or a new location.
+A commercial bridge loan is good for those businesses who want to open their first location or a new location.
 While normal big-bank lenders won’t loan money for starting up a business and building a new location, asset-based loans like commercial bridge financing will.

-At Abbey Mortgage & Investments in Colorado, we use our in-house, Lynx funding for all of our loans.
+At Abbey Mortgage & Investments in Colorado, we use our in-house funding for all of our loans.
 This means you can simplify the process by cutting out the middle man an obtaining your directly from the source, unlike big banking corporations.
 Contact us today to learn more!

-- You are working directly with the source of your bridge financing
+You are working directly with the source of your bridge lending needs

 - You obtain funding much more quickly